AmitJoki/Arrows/README.md

 ## Getting Started

-Having a good internet connection is necessary and at least 200 MB of space for downloading the pre-trained Inception-V3 model.
+Please note that these are just initial modules for the time being.
+These have to be linked and made into one coherent piece of software which I plan to do if selected.
+Also Having a good internet connection is necessary and at least 200 MB of space for downloading the pre-trained Inception-V3 model.

 ### Prerequisites